duyamn/EECS2030-AW22/cs 2030 notes.md

 This is called ___overloading constructors___.

 If we have duplicate code b/w all of our constructors then we can call other constructors inside of our constructor.
-A basic constructor then other more advanced/specialized constructors depening on the args.
+A basic constructor then other more advanced/specialized constructors depending on the args.
 We can call a constructor inside a `class`'s code by using `this(arg1, arg2, arg3, ..., argN)` where the list of args are the required args for the constructor we want.
 This is called ___constructor chaining___.